brandondsherman/safety-moments/README.md

 # safety-moments
-website with daily safety moments to startt meetings with
+websitte with daily safetty momentts to startt meettings witth